th1rst/learning/Projects/StartPage/Readme.md

 - saving settings (Grid Items in use and their location) to LocalStorage.

-What I like to implement in the future (in order):
-- saving weather settings to localStorage
-- whatever comes into mind, any input is highly appreciated

 Since this is my first own project besides Tutorial tasks, I like to stick to the basics.
+I purposefully made the Site non-responsive as I think a Startpage like this is pointless on mobile devices.

 Technologies used so far: